martinschatz-cz/bia-overview/bia-overview/00_must_know.md

 # Must Know Sources

+## CzechBIAS
+The Czech BioImage Analysts’ Society ([**CzechBIAS**](https://czechbias.github.io/)) is a freely formed society for anyone interested in BioImage Analysis.
+Its aim is to associate BioImage Analysts so they can discuss and share experiences and tools.
+It was created in 2023 with the ideology of [NEUBIAS](https://eubias.org/NEUBIAS/) and its successor in mind, and [SwissBIAS](https://swissbias.github.io/) as an inspiration.

 ## NEUBIAS
 NEUBIAS is a unique network of bioimage analysts in Europe, aiming at strengthening the bridge between life science,  computer science and digital image processing by: